nilostolte/OpenGL-GLSL/README.md

 These additional examples are for GLSL shader development, as a way to help implementing in C language, GLSL fragment shaders previously developed in online GLSL shader editors such as [Shadertoy](https://www.shadertoy.com/).

-Ttf examples are more specific examples to diplay TrueType glyphs.
+TrueType Glyphs Display examples are more specific examples to diplay TrueType glyphs using shaders.

 ## Changing the Installation or Installing a New Version of glfw